FAQs

 You can read almost everything on the site without registering, but you cannot comment on articles and you will not receive OARC email notices.

-We make it as difficult as possible for bad actors to register as website users.
+We make it as difficult as possible for bad actors to register as website subscribers.
 The registration form uses a CAPTCHA to make sure the user is not a bot.
 Once the user clicks the “register” button, the system automatically sends 2 emails – one to the user to confirm that they are registered but NOT activated, and a second to the web janitor to get him to activate the new user.
 If the email to the user bounces, that is a red flag that prompts the janitor to just discard the registration.
 If any of the details in the submitted registration look suspicious, the janitor sends an email to the user to try and confirm that they are bona fide.
 Once the janitor is satisfied that the user is genuine, he activates the account, and another automated email is sent to the user to inform them of that fact.

 If you JUST registered and you try to login immediately, you will get that message.
 The web janitor has to check and “activate” your registration, which may take a day or two (or more in flu season).
 Once your registration is activated, the system sends you a notification email.